emmorts/docker-qbittorrentvpn/README.md

     --cap-add NET_ADMIN \
     --restart unless-stopped \
     ghcr.io/emmorts/docker-qbittorrentvpn:latest

+# Note: Setting VPN_USERNAME/PASSWORD automatically creates /config/openvpn/credentials.conf
+#       and modifies your .ovpn file to use it via `auth-user-pass credentials.conf`.
+#       See the "OpenVPN" section under "VPN Configuration" for alternatives.
 ```

-Access the WebUI at `https://your-ip:8080` with:
+Access the WebUI at `https://your-ip:8080` (or `http://` if `ENABLE_SSL=no`) with:
 - Username: `admin`
 - Password: `adminadmin`